Peyman-Manutd/Car-Reviews/README.md

 1. Clone this repository to your local machine.

+2. Create `.env` file in project's root directory and copy `.env.example` context to `.env`

-2. Build the application using Docker
+3. Build the application using Docker

     ```
     docker compose up -d --build
     ```

-3. Run the following commands to migrate database
+4. Run the following commands to migrate database

     ```
     docker exec -it car_reviews-web-1 /bin/bash
     php bin/console doctrine:migrations:migrate --no-interaction --allow-no-migration
     ```

-4. You can now access to the API at `http://localhost:8088/api`.
+5. You can now access to the API at `http://localhost:8088/api`.

 ## Endpoints